 Best for building on a budget

-Finding your perfect template might be tricky, as there’s no search feature and no community or non-profit category to narrow down your options.
-But with a fairly small range to choose from, it shouldn’t take long to find your favorite design.
+Finding your perfect theme might be tricky, too, as there’s no search feature and no community or non-profit website template category to narrow down your options.

-Because there are no tailored templates, you also don’t get tailored features – you’ll need to pick your theme carefully to get built-in donation pages, for example.
-Luckily, you can preview your theme and get a feel for it before committing, and change your theme even after publishing your site.
+Plus, because there are no tailored templates, you also don’t get tailored features – you’ll need to pick your theme carefully to get built-in donation pages, for example.
+Luckily, you can preview your theme before committing, and change your theme even after publishing your site.

 For a professional website for your church, you need a paid plan.